Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Preliminaries

 \section{Preliminaries}

 This section lays the groundwork for the development of zono-conformal predictors by first introducing the notation used throughout the paper.
-We then recall two key uncertainty quantification frameworks -- conformal prediction and IPMs -- which form the conceptual basis for our approach.
+We then recall two key set-based uncertainty quantification frameworks---conformal prediction and IPMs---which form the conceptual basis for our approach, and explain how coverage guarantees can be derived using scenario theory.
 Finally, we introduce zonotopes as a flexible and computationally efficient set representation.
 While reachset-conformant identification is not detailed in this section due to its distinct application domain, its methodological influence on our approach will be highlighted and discussed in subsequent sections.